Anatomy of the pes anserine tendons and bursa

 The majority of people with pes anserine pain respond very well to physiotherapy.

-It is important to modify (reduce) your load/activity levels i.e. those activities that make your pain worse.
-This does not normally mean you have to totally stop all exercises, for example if you get pain whilst running, we would suggest you significantly reduce your running load and/or introduce a more non-impact activity such as cycling or swimming.
+It is important to modify (reduce) your load/activity levels, i.e. those activities that make your pain worse.
+This does not normally mean you have to totally stop all exercises, for example, if you get pain whilst running, we would suggest you significantly reduce your running load and/or introduce a more non-impact activity such as cycling or swimming.

 Physiotherapy treatment focuses on:

-- Reducing pain and inflammation – this may include advice on ice, medication, exercise and/or injection therapy
+- Reducing pain and inflammation – this may include advice on ice, medication, exercise and/or injection therapy.

-- Increasing knee joint range of movement – if there is a restriction of the joint into full flexion or extension this must be restored
+- Increasing knee joint range of movement – if there is a restriction of the joint into full flexion or extension, this must be restored.

-- Hamstring and adductor stretching – if you have a restriction (a good start is to compare your muscle length to other side)
+- Hamstring and adductor stretching – if you have a restriction (a good start is to compare your muscle length to the other side)

-- Lower limb muscle strengthening – this is a key element of most rehabilitation programmes and may involve strengthening the core, gluteal, quadriceps, hamstring and calf muscles
+- Lower limb muscle strengthening – this is a key element of most rehabilitation programmes and may involve strengthening the core, gluteal, quadriceps, hamstring and calf muscles.

 - Increasing lower limb balance and stability